FaisalHammad1999/futureproofwiki/React-Navigation.md

 ```
 ***
 ### Defining Routing
 What we are going to add is essentially a fancy `switch` statement to decide which view to show based on the url path.
 We'll use the `Switch` and `Route` components from `react-router-dom` for this.
-The `Route` can either receive a `render` prop or a `component` prop to define what should be shown when that route is visited.
+The `Route` can wrap around child elements (***NB: this is the preferred option when using hooks***) or can receive a `render` prop or a `component` prop to define what should be shown when that route is visited.
 Note the differences below.
+The render or component props approach is more likely to be found in routes that render Class Components.
 ```jsx
 // anywhere you need routing
 import { Switch, Route } from 'react-router-dom';